Discrimination against transgender men: Mental health impact of discrimination against transgender men

 Transmasculine people face social abuse, including bullying and harassment.
 Stigma and negative attitudes towards transmasculine people's manhoods contribute to widespread mental health problems in the community.

 Suicide risk

 According to a 2018 study, 50.8% of transgender boys (ages 11–19) have attempted suicide.
 In addition, a 2013 study on transgender men's sexual health suggested that trans men's psychosocial health vulnerabilities may contribute to sexual risk behaviours and HIV and STD vulnerability.
-Remembering Our Dead, a website which collects reports of transgender people lost to violence, reports on transgender men who have lost their lives to suicide.
+Remembering Our Dead is a website which collects reports of transgender people lost to violence, reports on transgender men who have lost their lives to suicide.

 Notable cases of discrimination against transgender men

 Ewan Forbes' primogeniture challenge

 Ewan Forbes was a Scottish trans man and doctor, who in 1965 was challenged to his right to inherit his father's baronetcy by his cousin, through the means of invasive medical testing involving Forbes' body.
 He won the baronetcy after a court case conducted under strict secrecy; the ruling was not properly recorded or published, which prevented British transgender law from drawing upon it as precedent.
 Zoe Playdon wrote that secrecy around the case was due in part to discrimination against transgender men and ultimately had the effect of delaying transgender acceptance in the United Kingdom for the next 50 years.

 In December 1965, Forbes' older brother William Forbes-Sempill (19th Lord Sempill and 10th Baronet Craigievar) died, leaving open the question of who would inherit the baronetcy.
 Baronies may be passed to a daughter or a son and therefore passed without issue to Forbes-Sempill's eldest daughter, Ann.
 The baronetcy of Craigievar could only be passed to a male relative, and since Forbes was legally male, he would have been next in the line of succession.
 However, Forbes' cousin John Forbes-Sempill challenged his right to the baronetcy on the grounds that he had been registered as female on his birth certificate and therefore could not be a male heir.